YorkCodeDojo/yoda/manual.md

 # Guide to Programming the YODA

 ## Running the machine
-The machine can optionally started with the following command line arguments:
+The machine can optionally be started with the following command line arguments:

 * The first argument (if provided) is the folder to look for the files in.
 If missing then the current folder will be used.
 * The second argument is the `--debug` flag.